harry-dot/Lightweight-FSSI/README.md

-# THE OFFICIAL IMPLEMENTATION OF THE PAPER "Low-Complexity Speaker Embedding Module with Feature Segmentation, Transformation and Reconstruction for Few-Shot Speaker Identification"
+# THE OFFICIAL IMPLEMENTATION OF "Low-Complexity Speaker Embedding Module with Feature Segmentation, Transformation and Reconstruction for Few-Shot Speaker Identification"

+## Coming Soon...